 #2 Meat is expensive

 Why is meat expensive?
-Well, quite simply, we are eating to much of it!
-The demand is out numbering the available quantity of animals available for slaughter.
+Well, quite simply, we are eating too much of it!
+The demand is outnumbering the available quantity of animals available for slaughter.
 It can take cattle up to 30 months to be brought to "slaughter" weight, chickens; 4-8 weeks; 4-8 months for a hog.
-Also the cost to properly feed the animals available grains is affected by crop conditions.
+Also, the cost to properly feed the animals available grains is affected by crop conditions.
 Available food sources, animal availability, and disease in livestock are few of the many causes that increase your cost when purchasing meat.
-Grocery stores do not pass savings on to consumers, when their cost increases, so does yours.
-A lot of grocery stores are now labeling meat by the cost per item instead of pound, this gives the illusion that it is cheaper.
+Grocery stores do not pass savings on to consumers, when their cost increases, so do yours.
+A lot of grocery stores are now labeling meat by the cost per item instead of a pound, this gives the illusion that it is cheaper.
 Do the math, it's not.

-Add in buying meat labeled "organic" or "free range" and your cost goes up even more.
-And often times these labels are misleading or outright lies, those animals do not enjoy better living conditions and still face the same demise as one that isn't.
-Only difference is they may be stuffed with less antibiotics or chemicals.
-Yes you face a similar issue with organic fruits and vegetables cost wise, but the truth is, grains, nuts, and legumes shelf life greatly surpasses that of animal based products.
-And fresh fruit and vegetables sustainability isn't that far off from meat, plus it is healthier.
+Add in buying meat labeled "organic" or "free-range" and your cost goes up even more.
+And often times these labels are misleading or outright lies, those animals do not enjoy better living conditions and still, face the same demise as one that isn't.
+The only difference is they may be stuffed with fewer antibiotics or chemicals.
+Yes, you face a similar issue with organic fruits and vegetables cost wise, but the truth is, grains, nuts, and legumes shelf life greatly surpass that of animal-based products.
+And fresh fruit and vegetable sustainability isn't that far off from meat, plus it is healthier.
 You can also buy bulk frozen fruit and vegetables which will outlast frozen meat.
 Dry goods such as legumes and rice can last years when properly stored, and they are cheap to buy in bulk.
 Since this article is about eating less meat, I won't even bother covering the cost of processed foods, but you'd save a lot more than just money if you skipped on those as well.